retypeapp/retype/guides/formatting.md

 | `light` | `light` |
 | `dark` | `dark` |
 | `contrast` | `light` or `dark` depending on time of day |

-Alerts can also have titles.
-Add a space then add your title, such as `!!!
-Title here` or `!!!danger Title here`.

 ### Alert demo